-For more information about the VPN configuration for the router, see Enable OpenVPN service in the router on page 125.
+For more information about the VPN configuration for the router, see Enable OpenVPN service in the router on page 115.

-- 8. Click the For non-Windows button to download the router's OpenVPN configuration files to your Mac computer. - 9.
+- 8. Click the For Mac OS X button to download the router's OpenVPN configuration files to your Mac computer. - 9.
 Unzip the OpenVPN configuration files and copy them to the folder in which you installed the Tunnelblick OpenVPN client utility.